 The PUD provides a comprehensive list of permitted land uses, as well as additional uses associated with Performance Standards or a Use Permit to ensure compatibility within and adjacent to the development.
-The use list recognizes the property's unique location at the edge of Phoenix and will project allow the effectively compete with uses allowed within the surrounding properties in the City of Glendale.
-This PUD will allow flexibility and creativity in the type of uses allowed within the development while appropriate ensuring measures are taken to protect surrounding any properties from potential impacts of those uses.
+The use list recognizes the property's unique location at the edge of Phoenix and will allow the effectively project to compete with uses allowed within the surrounding properties in the City of Glendale.
+This PUD will allow flexibility and creativity in the type of uses allowed within the development while appropriate ensurina measures are taken to protect surrounding properties from any potential impacts of those uses.